sadegh-msm/go-balance/README.md

 # GO-balancer

-`GO-balancer` is a layer 7 load balancer that supports http and https, and it is also a go library that implements `load balancing` algorithms.
+`GO-balancer` is a layer 7 load balancer that supports http and https, and it is also implements `load balancing` algorithms.

 It currently supports load balancing algorithms:
 * `round-robin`